akbinod/akbinod.Tuner/README.md

 ### Important Safety Tips
 I've debugged this thing extensively, but I haven't had the time to bullet proof it.
 It will behave if your arguments are well behaved; but caveat emptor...

-Arguments curried into your functions follow usual call semantics, so modifying those args will have the usual side effects (tldr: make a copy of `image` before working on it).
+Arguments curried into your functions follow usual call semantics, so modifying those args will have the usual side effects.
 Accessing tuner.image always gives you a fresh copy of the image - but this is the exception.
+(tldr: work on a copy of the `image` parameter - not directly on it, or changes accumulate)

 ### Licensing
 It's only licensed the way it is to prevent commercial trolling.
 For all other purposes...